polyfy/polylith/readme.md

      util       util     x--   xx-   --
      -          cli      x--   xx-   --

-    This table lists all bricks and in which environments and profiles they are added to.
+    This table lists all bricks and in which projects and profiles they are added to.

     The 'interface' column shows what interface the component has.
 The name